grindSunday/getStarted/README.md

 # getStarted
-Get started with sports analysis with these starter functions and the tutorial here.
+Get started with sports market analysis with these starter functions and the tutorial here.